codin/scaffold/README.md

 IN PROGRESS

-This is where you will find the documentation for Scaffold, we reccommend that you use the latest version of PHP when using this framework!
+This is where you will find the documentation for Scaffold, we recommend that you use the latest version of PHP when using this framework!

 ##Sections
 ####Complete